Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – MP4: Max Funkner

 For every FDM printer I have I get some sort of the noise and vibration-cancelling system.
-Usually, it is in a form of 3D printed in PLA/PETG noise-cancelling dampers.
+Usually, it is in the form of 3D printed in PLA/PETG noise-cancelling dampers.
 It was super easy to set up such for Snapmaker Original, because it was small, but dealing with A350T is a different matter.
 Together with the enclosure for A350T, to reduce the noise further, I used the packaging material and 4 rectangular tiles as a noise damper system at the base.

 Snapmaker 2.0 A350T 3D Printer and Enclosure